RJP1992/BF2MemExt/README.md

 - DLC Mission Limit Extension.
 Increased from 500 to 4096.
 This lets more mods be installed at once, provided that don't conflict and no other limits are hit.
 - Runtime Heap Extension.
 This makes it **much** harder for modders to hit "Allocating X bytes failed - no free blocks left in Heap 5 (Runtime)" errors.
 - SoundParameterized Layer Limit Extension.
 This keeps maps with lot's of flyers and entities that use `EngineSound` from crashing.
+- Sound Limit Extension.
+Increases sound memory to about 250MB
+- High-Res Animation Limit Extension.
+Enables more high-res soldiers on screen at once (limited currently by the codes use of an 8-bit integer)
+- Matrix/Item Pool Limit Extension.
+Matrix pool (and related) extension so the above patch doesn't cause a crash
+- nearScene Extension.
+Massively increased nearScene (100000 is used on every map)
+- LOD Limit Extension.
+Increased LOD threshold caps (these may be polygon limits, unsure ATM)
+- Default Explosion VisibleRadius Increase.
+Increased the explosion view distance to around 10000, though this is overridden if specified in an ODF
+- RenderRadius Increase.
+Stops objects being cut off at large distances (roughly 10,000 game units)
+- String Pool Increase.

 ## Supported Versions